egabee/.github/README.md

-# .github
+# Egabee
-Monitoring, alerting and analytics for your blockchains, smart contracts, tokens and wallets.
+Monitoring, alerting, and analytics for your blockchains, smart contracts, tokens, and wallets.